-Evidence of Coverage (EOC) and Disclosure Information - This document, along with your enrollment form and any other attachments, riders, or other optional coverage selected, which explains your coverage, what we must do, your rights, and what you have to do as a member of our Plan.
+Evidence of Coverage (EOC) and Disclosure Information - This document, along with your enrollment form and any other attachments, riders, or other optional coverage selected, which explains your coverage, what we must do, your rights, and what you have to do as a member of our plan.

-"Extra Help" - A Medicare or a state program to help people with limited income and resources pay Medicare prescription drug program costs such as premiums, deductibles, and coinsurance.
+"Extra Help" - A Medicare program to help people with limited income and resources pay Medicare prescription drug program costs such as premiums, deductibles, and coinsurance.